Elizabeth M. Davenport, PhD; Amy L. Proskovec, PhD; Bhavya R. Shah, MD; Christopher T. Whitlow, MD, PhD; Joseph A. Maldjian, MD

 MEG Use in the Field

-In research, MEG’s primary use is the measurement of time courses of activity, as such time courses cannot be measured using functional magnetic resonance imaging (fMRI).
-MEG also accurately pinpoints sources in primary auditory, somatosensory and motor areas, whereas its use in creating functional maps of human cortex during more complex cognitive tasks is more limited; in those cases MEG should preferably be used in combination with fMRI.
-It should be noted, however, that neuronal (MEG) and hemodynamic (fMRI) data do not necessarily agree and the methods complement each other.
+MEG’s primary uses are the direct measurement of time courses of neural activity (evoked activity) and quantification of neural oscillatory activity (induced activity), as such metrics cannot be measured using functional magnetic resonance imaging (fMRI).
+It should be noted that neuronal (MEG) and hemodynamic (fMRI) data do not necessarily agree and the methods complement each other.
 However, the two signals may have a common source: it is known that there is a tight relationship between LFP (local field potentials) and BOLD (blood oxygenation level dependent) signals.
 Since the LFP is the source signal of MEG/EEG, MEG and BOLD signals may derive from the same source (though the BOLD signals are filtered through the hemodynamic response).

 Magnetoencephalography Publication References